luchiniatwork/resilience4clj-retry/README.md

 strategies:

-1. **Failure**: the default way for Resilience4clj - just let the exceptiohn flow - is called a "Fail Fast" approach (the call will fail fast once the breaker is open).
+1. **Failure**: the default way for Resilience4clj - just let the exception flow - is called a "Fail Fast" approach (the call will fail fast once the breaker is open).
 Another approach is "Fail Silently".
 In this approach the fallback function would simply hide the exception from the consumer (something that can also be done